studyzx/studyzx.github.io/docs/source/_posts/Paper-Reading-SurfaceFleet-Exploring-Distributed-Interactions-Unbounded-from-Device-Application-User-and-Time.md

 ### Reasons for intensive reading

 1. the storytelling method is worth learning.
-2. It has a high relevance to the work we are doing and has a high degree of completion.
+2. It has a high relevance to the work we are doing now and has a high degree of completion.

 ## Conception, Method and Implement